-- 33. (1) The Supreme Court has jurisdiction in respect of civil matters arising under this Act. - (2) The owner of the copyright in a work or any other right protected under this Act may bring an action for an infringement of the copyright or that other right and is entitled to payment by the infringer: - (a) of damages for the prejudice suffered as a consequence of the infringement; and - (b) of expenses caused by the infringement, including legal costs. - (3) The Court is to determine the amount of damages and may take into account: - (a) the importance of the material and moral prejudice suffered by the owner of the right; and - (b) the amount of the infringer's profits attributable to the infringement. - (4) The Court also has the following powers: - (a) to grant injunctions to prohibit the infringement of any right protected under this Act; - (b) to order the impounding of any infringing copies and their packaging; - (c) to order the destruction or other reasonable disposition of any infringing copies and their packaging; - (d) to order the impounding of the implements that could be used for making infringing copies, and the documents, accounts or business papers referring to such copies. - (5) The Court must not make an order under subsection (4) in relation to copies and their packaging which were acquired by a person in good faith.
+- 34 (1) The Supreme Court has jurisdiction in respect of civil matters arising under this Act. - (2) The owner of the copyright in a work or the owner of any other right protected under this Act may bring an action for an infringement of the copyright or that other right and is entitled to payment by the infringer: - (a) of damages for the prejudice and loss suffered as a consequence of the infringement; and - (b) of expenses caused by the infringement, including reasonable legal costs. - (3) The Court is to determine the amount of damages and may take into account: - (a) the importance of the material and moral prejudice suffered by the owner of the right; and - (b) the amount of the infringer's profits attributable to the infringement. - (4) The Court also has the following powers: - (a) to grant injunctions to prohibit the infringement of copyright in any work or any other right protected under this Act; - (b) to order the impounding of any infringing copies and their packaging; - (c) to order the destruction or other reasonable disposition of any infringing copies and their packaging in such a manner as to avoid harm to the owner of the copyright or other right; - (d) to order the impounding of the implements that could be used for making infringing copies, and the documents, accounts or business papers referring to such copies; - (e) to order the destruction of such implements in such a manner as to minimize the risk of further infringements; - (f) to make such other orders as the Court considers necessary in the circumstances.